BoundfoxStudios/fluentassertions-unity/FluentAssertions/Packages/com.boundfoxstudios.fluentassertions/README.md

 Then, reference FluentAssertions in your test's assembly definition and you are good to go!

 ## Notice for Unity < 2019

 When importing the package into Unity < 2019, do not import the examples folder, since it uses the new Unity Test Framework package.
 However, FluentAssertions itself is working.

+## Troubleshooting

+If you get the following error:

+* `The type or namespace name 'DynamicMethod' could not be found (are you missing a using directive or an assembly reference?)` or
+* `The type or namespace name 'ILGenerator' could not be found (are you missing a using directive or an assembly reference?)`

+then you need to define the following scripting symbol (Edit -> Project Settings -> Player -> Other Settings -> Scripting Define Symbols): `NETSTANDARD2_0`.

+Wait for Unity to recompile, the error should be gone then.

+If not, please open an issue.

 ## Credits